For those who need to self-isolate, we would like to offer

 aim to deliver within 3 working days.
 For details visit http://www.tunleyfarmbutchers.co.uk/

-Maggie Rideout and Howard Jones, having taken over from Steve Grant, have just had their first egg delivery.
+Maggie Rideout and Howard Jones, having taken over from Steve Grant.
+They offer 15/30 eggs for £2/£4) and have a fresh supply every 2 weeks.
 Please place your order by phone, message or email.

 Address: Church Farm House, Priston BA2 9EF (opposite the church)